IvanENERGY/AndroidStudio-Nodejs-Expressjs-MSSQLSERVER-demoCRUD/readme.md

   </tr>
 </tbody>
 </table>
+<p>The frontend android application use Retrofit Library for calling APIS</p>
 <p>The backend follows MVC pattern and preform CRUD on the Task Object in database </p>
 <p>Script for Creation of Task Table and Script for stored procedures performing CRUD on Task  are located in <i> /dbscript folder</i> </p>
 <p>Database user configuration:</p>